AnonyFeb/dsml/readme.md

 ## Train Model

-1. Run `dsml.py` to get the real results of 'Ours-real' and 'Ours' methods.
+1. Run `dsml.py` to train our model and get the results of 'Ours-real' and 'Ours' methods.

 ## Saved Model